KTH-CAS-UAV/kth_drone/README.md

 # drones

-git repo for drone stuff (thesis and KTH related)
+repo for KTH CAS UAV drone.

+contains ofboard controll with simple view points.

+use launchfiles in drone_model to start things.